Seshadri constants of indecomposable polarized abelian varieties: Proof of Theorem and Corollary

-It remains to deal with the case when $F$ is contained in the support of at least $r-1$ of these divisors no matter which smooth points we are taking on the respective theta divisors.
+So, in order to show that $\epsilon(L)\geq 2$, it remains to see what happens for those curves $F$ that are contained in the support of at least $r-1$ of these divisors no matter which smooth points we are taking on the respective theta divisors.
 Without loss of generality we can assume that

 for any smooth point $x_i\in\textup{Supp}(\Theta^L_i)$ and each $i=1,\ldots ,r-1$.